yunaremaia/itemprices-generator/README.md

 # Tibia Item Prices

 This repository contains a Python program that generates a JSON configuration file to set item prices for the Tibia game.
-This configuration file is useful for facilitating loot during hunts by providing custom values for items.
+This configuration file is useful for facilitating loot during hunts by providing "Market Average Value" for items.

 ## How to Use